ROP Retinopathy of prematurity - delayed diagnosis claims

 Baby A had surgery on the right eye at GOSH.
 The estimate is that post-operation he may have 2% vision in his good right eye since having the operation.
 It was not possible to offer Baby A any treatment for his left eye.

-As a result of the review, the hospital has changed their process and procedure for ROP screening.
+As a result of a review, the hospital has changed their process and procedure for ROP screening.
 The Ophthalmologist no longer undertakes ROP screening and the Paediatrician no longer reviews premature babies.

 Baby C was born at 24 week’s gestation, weighing c.
 600 grams.
 She suffered several complications because of her extreme prematurity including Respiratory Distress Syndrome, Chronic lung disease, Hypertension, a patent ductus arteriosus, sepsis, hyperglycaemia and necrotizing enterocolitis.